lamda-bbo/Re2MaP/README.md

    sudo docker run --gpus=all -it -v $(pwd):/workspace lamdabbo/re2map:cuda bash
    ```

 4. Build.
-A shell script `build.sh` is offered, just run it in container.
+A shell script `build.sh` is offered, just run it in the container.

    ```
    bash build.sh